A History of the Pagan’s Motorcycle Club

 The Pagans have a long history of criminal activities.

 In 1994, the Pagans showed up at a charity that was held by the Tri-County MC in Hackettstown, New Jersey.
-They were there to intimidate local motorcycle clubs into aligning with them in order to keep the Hells Angels out.
+They were there to intimidate local motorcycle clubs or other motorcycle clubs into aligning with them in order to keep the Hells Angels out.
 A fight broke out and ended with the death of 2 Pagans and numerous injuries.

-These and numerous other crimes involving illegal drugs, weapons, violence, organized crime and more have made the Pagans perhaps the most fierce 1%er motorcycle club on the planet in a pound-for-pound sense.
-The group continues it’s virtually regular run-ins with the Hells Angels and law enforcement officers to this day.
+These and numerous other crimes involving illegal drug trafficking, weapons, violence, organized crime and more have made the Pagans perhaps the most fierce 1%er motorcycle club on the planet in a pound-for-pound sense.

 Members of the Pagans must be at least 21 years of age.
-They must also own a Harley-Davidson motorcycle with a 900 cc engine or larger.
+They must also own a Harley Davidson motorcycles with a 900 cc engine or larger.

 The Pagans operate a rigid, hierarchical group.
 The Pagans are currently headquartered in Delaware County, Pennsylvania.